Anish-M-code/Metadata-Remover/Source Code/C Source code/README.md

-It is recommended to compile these C files using mingw C Compiler in windows.
+It is recommended to compile the run.c file using mingw C Compiler in windows.

 Mingw C compiler is available with Dev C++ and Code Blocks IDE try them out!